 The challenge is that not all property management companies are created equal.
 That’s why it’s typically recommended that landlords interview a few different companies before deciding on one.

-Interviewing Charlotte Property Management Companies
+Interviewing Charlotte Community Association Management Companies

 - Ask your potential property manager how many properties are currently under management—and then ask how many total employees assist in this work.
 This is a great way to get a feel for how much direct, personal attention your properties are actually going to receive.
 After all, you may meet a property manager whose three-person team is trying to manage 56 different units.
 How much attention do you really think they’re going to give to yours?

 - Ask if the manager has any properties of his/her own.
 This can actually be a conflict of interest.
 Say your rental property has a vacancy at the same time your manager’s does.
 Which do you think the manager is going to work to fill first?